basho/basho_docs/content/riak/ts/1.6.0/using/querying/select.md

 * See [aggregate functions] to learn how turn a set of rows in your Riak TS table into a value.
 * See [arithmetic operations] to see a list of operations available with `SELECT`.
 * See [GROUP BY] to learn how to condense rows sharing the same value.
+* See [ORDER BY] to learn how to sort your results by one or more columns.
+* See [LIMIT] to learn how to limit your results.
+* See [IN] to learn how to return results for specific columns.

 For all of the examples on this page, we are using our standard example GeoCheckin table: